grsubramanian/guitar-patterns/README.md

 6. Clone this repository.
 See https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository-from-github/cloning-a-repository.

-7. Go into the cloned directory, for example in Unix / Linux systems by running `cd guitar-chord-shapes`.
+7. Go into the cloned directory, for example in Unix / Linux systems by running `cd guitar-patterns`.

 8. Build the program by running `make`.
 This will generate the binary at `./bin/main`.